|Type of record:||Monument|

 Observation of pipe and electricity trench.

-According to (S1) where the line of this trench crossed the previously recognised 'triple ditch' cropmark (variously assigned an Iron Age or Roman date), the ditches were recognised and Roman sherds were found.
+According to (S1) where the line of this trench crossed the previously recognised 'triple ditch' cropmark (variously assigned an Iron Age or Roman date and now recorded separately as NHER 52202), the ditches were recognised and Roman sherds were found.
 K. Penn (NAU) believes this indicates the ditches are part of the Roman town plan.

 The Roman date of these ditches is confirmed in (S2), which also notes a previously unknown fourth ditch.
-The finds recovered included:
+The finds recovered from the ditches included:

 1 undatable prehistoric flint retouched flake.